DrunkenAlcoholic/sway-install/README.md

 ## Troubleshooting

 - If `paru` fails to build, ensure that `base-devel` is installed (the script installs it automatically) and that you have network access.
-- Running the script twice is safe; idempotent operations such as `install_packages` and configuration syncs will refresh existing files.
+- Running the script twice is safe; package groups use `--needed` and configuration syncs refresh existing files.
-- Review `~/.bashrc` after execution to adjust or remove the automatically appended environment blocks if desired.
+- The installer backs up any existing `~/.bashrc` (timestamped) before installing the repository version; adjust it afterwards if desired.

 Feel free to fork this repository and adjust the package selection or configuration files to match your workflow.